 Pierre is an IFS Research Fellow, Professor of Economics at the Toulouse School of Economics and a fellow of the CEPR.
+Pierre is also a member of the CPP Advisory Board at IFS.
 His work includes research on industrial organisation, demand models, household behaviour, development economics and applied econometrics.

 The effects of banning advertising in junk food markets